chandankumar994/DevOps-Mastery/DevOps_Role_Interview_Q-A.md

 Ans:
 #### Question-4: Disk is full of logs and you deleted the logs from log folder, then why machine is stll showing not enough space, how you will release the memory of disk without reebooting the machine?
 Ans:
+#### Question-5: How to replace word "2022" with "2023" into all file (including sub folders) using shell scripting ?
+Ans:

 ### Section-2 (GIT - SCM tool)